frequency-chain/frequency/designdocs/provider_boosting_implementation.md

 #### has_unclaimed_rewards

-Returns whether `account_id` can claim a reward at all.
+A shortcut for whether `account_id` can claim a reward at all.
 This function will return false if there is no staker-target relationship.
 Staking accounts may claim rewards: